 Deep tissue massage/manual therapy is of course, the oldest known treatment method to reduce muscle tension and pain.
 I use my hands or Graston Tools to reduce muscle or fascial tension.

-I also use specialized computer software (PostureScreen) to evaluate and monitor progress when we find postural faults also known as poor posture.
 By doing specific stretches and exercises, you can improve your posture so that your shoulders are level and back so you look better and more confident, but more importantly, you feel better too.

 Often, foot and ankle problems cause back problems.
 This is when having custom foot orthotics/inserts can make a big difference.
 Using a TOG (The Orthotics Group) state of the art computerized foot scanner, I can assess and evaluate your feet for gait, balance and weight bearing.
 We can then have customized inserts made for you and they come with a lifetime warranty